Derived A-infinity algebras in an operadic context: Operadic and Hochschild cohomology

 So to construct $\overline{m}$, we ``kill'' $a_{kn}$ but leave the trivial lower degree $a_{ij}$ invariant.

 Since $a$ is a twisting cochain, it satisfies the Maurer-Cartan formula

 However, an argument similar to \cite[Theorem 3.7]{RoiWhi11} shows that this implies $D(a_{kn})=0$ for degree reasons.
-Hence
+Hence $a_{kn}$ is a cycle and gives us a class

-gives an element in the Hochschild cohomology of $A$, However, this has been assumed to be zero, hence there must be a $b$ of total degree 1 with $D(b)=a_{kn}$.
-Applying Lemma~\ref{lem:perturb} then gives the desired $dA_\infty$-structure $\overline{m}$ as claimed. \end{proof}
+in the Hochschild cohomology of $A$.
+This cohomology group has been assumed to be zero, hence $a_{kn}$ must be a boundary too.
+Thus, there is a $b$ of total degree 1 with $D(b)=a_{kn}$.
+For degree reasons, this $b$ has to be of the form